RP Photonics logo

 Fiber Versus Bulk Amplifiers

 The concept of chirped-pulse amplification is also applied to fiber amplifiers.
-Due to the inherently high nonlinearity of long fibers, CPA has to be applied already for relatively low pulse energies, and even with strong temporal stretching of the pulses, the achievable pulse energies remain limited.
-However, high average powers of tens of watts or even > 100 W can be generated [11, 14].
+Due to the inherently high nonlinearity of long fibers, CPA has to be applied already for relatively low pulse energies, and even with strong temporal stretching of the pulses, the achievable pulse energies remain limited to roughly 10 mJ.
+(Stretching the pulses to more than a few nanoseconds is not practical, and that pulse duration combined with a few megawatts of peak power, which is limited by catastrophic self-focusing, leads to the order of 10 mJ of energy.)
+However, high average powers of tens of watts or even more than 100 W can be generated [12, 15].
 Fiber-based CPA systems are therefore most suitable for high pulse repetition rates combined with high average powers.
 The fibers used for such systems should be optimized in various respects; they should have features such as a high gain per unit length, polarization-maintaining properties (strong birefringence) and core-less end caps.

 All-fiber solutions are possible, but very limited in terms of pulse energy.
 Therefore, at least the compressor is often made with bulk-optical components.
 In the future, it may become possible to replace bulky diffraction gratings with volume Bragg gratings while still achieving high pulse energies.